senseexcel/senseexcel/README.md

 • …allow for access to multiple apps (.qvf files) within a single Excel workbook.

-To summarize, with Sense Excel you get all of the power and flexibility of Microsoft Excel combined with all of the speed, governance and navigation capabilities of Qlik Sense.
+To summarize, with Sense Excel you get the full power and flexibility of Microsoft Excel combined with all of the speed, governance and navigation capabilities of Qlik Sense.
 We are confident that Sense Excel will enhance both your Qlik Sense and Excel experience and provide you with consistent, reliable, real-time data for your reporting efforts.

 ## 4. Prerequisites and System Setup

 ### 4.1 System Requirements

-• TO use Sense Excel, you must be able to acceess either Qlik Sense Desktop or Qlik Sense Server software.
+• TO use Sense Excel, you must be able to access either Qlik Sense Desktop or Qlik Sense Server software.

 • Confirm that you have a .NET Framework >= 4.5.1 installed, otherwise download it from https://dotnet.microsoft.com/download and install it.